jwdagney55/DSPS_JDagney/HW8/README.md

 I dropped the rows that had any -999.0 values in it as these were invalid data.
 This decision dropped a lot of the provided data, 250,000 entries to around 68,000 entries.

-There is one cell of code that must run for approximately <strong>30 minutes</strong>, for this I apologize.
+There is one cell of code that must run for approximately <strong>10 minutes</strong>, for this I apologize.
-I was interested in seeing where the max depth of the regressors did not continue to have a better testing score, and made trees with a max depth from 1 to 10.
-You can change the amount of max depths trials by changing the variable treeDepths which is a list set initially to [1,2,3,4,5,6,7,8,9,10].
+I was interested in seeing where the max depth of the regressors did not continue to have a better testing score, and made trees with a max depth from 1 to 10 originally.
+To limit the amount of time it will take for you to run the code, I changed the variable treeDepths to initially be set to [2,3,4].
+For a more complete analysis of the models, I did run it for all 10 depths.

 The Gradient Boosted Trees almost always out performed the Random Forest, however, the execution time for the Gradient Boosted Trees was